S3 Storage Classes (Storage Tier) – cost, durability, and availability – can be changed manually or using lifecycle policies.

 - AWS charges all versions of all objects.

-- Older versions can be accessed using the object and a version ID.
+- Older versions can be accessed using the object key and a version ID.

 - Specific versions can be deleted.
-(It is checked as “delete marker.”)
+(It is checked with a “delete marker.”)

 - Versioning integrates with Lifecycle rules.